jonpfluger/Horiseon-Digital-Marketing/README.md

 Refactored website to meet the following accessibility standards:

--Source code has semantic HTML elements
+* Source code has semantic HTML elements
--HTML follows logical structure independent of styling and positioning -All images now have alt attributes
+* HTML follows logical structure independent of styling and positioning
+* All images now have alt attributes
--Heading attributes fall in sequential order
+* Heading attributes fall in sequential order
--Title element is concise and descriptive
+* Title element is concise and descriptive

 This will optimize the webiste for search engines.